NTPC Completes 1,350 MW Sinnar Thermal Power Acquisition on February 24, 2026

 *this image is generated using AI for illustrative purposes only.

-NTPC has successfully completed the acquisition of Sinnar Thermal Power plant in a strategic deal with Mahagenco, marking a significant expansion of the state-owned power giant's generation capacity.
+NTPC has successfully completed the acquisition of Sinnar Thermal Power Limited (STPL) on February 24, 2026, through a consortium with Maharashtra State Power Generation Company Limited (MAHAGENCO), marking a significant expansion of the state-owned power giant's generation capacity.

 NCLT Approval and Deal Completion